Hundreds Process for Our Lady’s Nativity!

 Diocese of La Crosse

 Though Our Lady of Guadalupe is the Queen of all the Americas, an especially tender, fervent love for her has naturally made its mark in Mexico, where she appeared to St. Juan Diego.
 Many Mexican Catholics today, living far from their native country, carry with them as a treasure this deep devotion to La Virgen de Guadalupe.
-Thus, the Shrine of Our Lady of Guadalupe in La Crosse hosts the annual diocesan Hispanic Day of Pilgrimage.
+Thus, the Shrine of Our Lady of Guadalupe in La Crosse hosts the annual diocesan Hispanic Day of Pilgrimage to celebrate Our Lady’s Nativity.
 This day is held on the Saturday nearest the Nativity of Mary on September 8, so that it fell this year on September 9.

 Faith and Heritage